tjtelan/tjtelan.github.io/content/blog/published-first-crate-on-crates-io.md

 +++
 I published [my first public crate](https://crates.io/crates/git-url-parse).
 I thought my library was useful, general, and did not have a similar implementation in crates.io.
 I hoped that it may get used by the Rust community.
 It turned out to be very easy to package and upload my code, and I wanted to share my process.

-1) I completed filling out the Cargo.toml with package metadata
+## Complete Cargo.toml with package metadata

 https://doc.rust-lang.org/cargo/reference/manifest.html#package-metadata